rockettheme/docs/Docs/wordpress/themes/acacia/comingsoon.md

 ---
 title: Acacia: Coming Soon
-description: Your Guide to Creating Elements of the Acacia Template for WordPress
+description: Your Guide to Creating Elements of the Acacia Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/acacia:Acacia

 ---